ARitz-Cracker/snowball-evolved/README.md

 >
 > _ARitz Cracker 2023_

 This repository aims to provide a helpful collection of tools to reduce the performance overhead often associated with modern website development.
-At its center, is `acetewm`.

 ## CEWT
 _Custom Elements With (type-guarded) Templates_

-Currently only a fledgling project.
-While the eventual goals involve multi-page static site generation and the ability to be used in rust-based (or maybe NodeJS) web backends for server-side rendering, currently it can be used to help ease the development of single-page applications.
-Long story short, it makes using [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements) and forms a lot easier to use with TypeScript.
-More information can be found in `cewt`'s own README file.
+A tool which generates TypeScript classes from HTML snippets, intended to make [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements) easier to use by generating typed boilerplate.
+(Though if your intellisense can infer the types of returned querystrings given a static HTML string, this may not be that useful to you.)

-## It's all unstable!
+## composite
+_Composite materials for HTTP Towers_

+A collection of helper functions and structs for use with the hyper/tower ecosystems.